 Civil/Small Claims Division (989) 831-7452

 Fax (989) 831-7453

-The District Court is supervised by a judge elected to a six year term.
+The District Court is supervised by the Honorable Adam J. Eggleston, who was elected to a six-year term beginning January, 2021.

-The 64B District Court is a part of the state district court system, which was created in the late 1960's as a successor to the former justice of the peace courts.
+The 64B District Court is a part of the state district court system, created in the late 1960s to replace justice of the peace courts.
 District courts are courts of limited jurisdiction, meaning they are entitled to decide only those types of cases as authorized by the state legislature.
 Over the years, the legislature has expanded categories of matters heard in district court, with the result that now a variety of proceedings are conducted.
 In terms of number of cases decided, district courts are the highest volume courts in the state.

-The district court also has a small claims division in which people seeking to recover $5,500 or less may represent themselves.
-There is no right to a jury trial, to appeal the decision in the case, or to be represented by an attorney.
+The district court also has a small claims division in which people seeking to recover $6,500 or less may represent themselves.
+There is no right to a jury trial, to appeal the decision in the case (except from a magistrate decision to the judge), or to be represented by an attorney.

-Civil infractions are cases involving traffic tickets.
-These constitute the greatest volume of cases that the district court handles.
-Traffic matters are ordinarily heard by the district court magistrate.
+Civil infractions include traffic tickets and other matters designated as civil infractions.
+The district court handles more civil infractions than any other type of case.
+Contested traffic ticket cases are ordinarily heard by a district court magistrate.
 If a person disputes the findings of the magistrate, he or she can request an additional hearing on the ticket before the judge.

 Cash, money orders, personal checks, credit cards, and debit cards are accepted.

 Make checks payable to the 64B District Court.